peteamiri/Tutorials/Programming_Languages/Python/readme.md

    - An object is an instance of a class.
 It represents a specific instance of the class, with its own set of data and behavior.

 2. **Encapsulation**:
    - Encapsulation is the bundling of data and methods that operate on the data within a class.
-It hides the internal state of an object from outside access and ensures that the object's state can only be modified through its methods.
+It hides the internal state of an object from outside access and ensures that the object has state can only be modified through its methods.
    - In Python, encapsulation is achieved using private and public access modifiers (`__` for private attributes/methods and no prefix for public attributes/methods).

 3. **Inheritance**: